espocrm/documentation/docs/user-guide/reports.md

 To create a new list report, click on the *Reports* tab and then click *Create Report* button.
 Choose the needed Entity Type, then, click *Create* button at *List Report* section.

-At *Columns* field, pick the fields you would like to be displayed.
+In the *Columns* field, pick the fields you would like to be displayed.
 Below, you can specify display parameters for every column:

 * Width – width in percents;
 * Align – how to align data: left or right;